kubermatic/dashboard/README.md

 ### Running the end-to-end tests
 Run `npm run e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `npm run serve`.

 ### Building the application
 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.